Seteeri/Particle/doc/FAQ.md

 > The way Lisp can still win in today's world is not by trying to replace C on the system level, but by "embracing and extending" C at the application level.
 I use Clozure Common Lisp.
 It has an Objective-C bridge, so I can call ObjC functions as if they were Lisp functions.
 There is no reason for me to know or care that these functions are actually written in C (except insofar as I have to be a little bit careful about memory management when I call C functions from Lisp) and so using Lisp in this way still gives me a huge lever that is economically viable even in today's world.
 I have web servers in production running in CCL on Linux, and it's a huge win.
 I can spin up a new web app on AWS in just a few minutes from a standing start.
 It's a Lisp machine, but at the application level, not the system level.
 My kernel (Linux) and web front end (nginx) are written in C, but that doesn't impact me at all because they are written by someone else.
 I just treat them as black boxes.

 > I don't want to denigrate ChrysaLisp in any way.
 It's tremendously cool.
 But cool is not enough to win in the real world.

-**Is this the same as Microsoft's OLE or Apple's OpenDoc systems which both failed?**

-Not quite.
-OLE was a closed proprietary standard, in which OpenDoc was developed as an open standard.
-Both failed for various reasons.
-Data formats/standards exist because different programs written in different languages structure their data in different ways which makes for a complex ecosystem of formats.
-Additionally, some programs may be closed-source to be made unavailable for other programs to use which requires reverse-engineering.
-Unfortunately, this is all at the expense of the user, as data from one program cannot be used as data in another program unless a proper converter or importer is used, which leads to a waste of programming efforts that could be used towards more novel purposes.

-Fortunately, the world has been moving towards open source.
-Some of the most widespread formats include XML, associated with Ant and office programs, and JSON associated with Javascript.
-However, S-Expressions are arguably simpler and can serve both roles as a generic serialization format and syntax for a programming language.
-Thus, it can represent both data and code simultaneously.

-**Is this intentional programming?**